reefab/yquake2/README.md

 You can get the demo files from [Fileplanet](http://www.fileplanet.com/6584/0/fileinfo/Quake-2-Demo-v3.14)

-The game should be launched as root in the console.
+The game should be launched as root in the console to be able to grab the keyboard/mouse.

 You should also copy the `stuff/yq2.cfg` to the `baseq2` directory where you installed the game to get sane settings for the Raspberry PI.

+The FPS can get pretty low sometimes, but you can get a smoother experience by overclocking your Raspberry PI.